What Is Irritable Bowel Syndrome (IBS)?

 Irritable Bowel Syndrome (IBS) is a chronic condition of the large intestine that causes uncomfortable symptoms.
-Most cases of IBS are minor and unlike gastrointestinal disease such as Crohn’s Disease or Colitis, doesn’t lead to any serious conditions such as colorectal cancer.
-A very small amount of people with IBS have severe symptoms.
-Dr. Jonathan Erlich is a highly trained gastroenterologist with extensive experience diagnosing and treating patients for IBS.
-Call (773) 631-2728 to request an appointment at our gastroenterology clinic in Chicago.
+Most cases of IBS are minor and unlike gastrointestinal diseases such as Crohn’s Disease or Colitis, don’t lead to any serious conditions such as colorectal cancer.
+A very small number of people with IBS have severe symptoms.

 Symptoms of IBS include: